awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/README.md

 Follow the instructions in the
 [README for the Photo Asset Manager application CDK](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/applications/photo-asset-manager/cdk/README.md). to use the AWS Cloud Development Kit (AWS CDK) or AWS Command Line Interface (AWS CLI) to create and manage the resources used in this example.
-You must be running Docker in order to complete the steps for this CDK.
+You must be running Docker in order to complete the steps for the AWS CDK.

 ## Build the code

 The Visual Studio solution **PhotoAssetManager.sln** includes several projects with different purposes for this example.

-- **PamApi** - A Lambda Serverless Api project that includes an ApiController for the serverless endpoints, a Swagger UI for development environments, and the separate Download and DetectLabels functions.
+- **PamApi** - A Lambda Serverless API project that includes an ApiController for the serverless endpoints, a Swagger UI for development environments, and separate Download and DetectLabels functions.
   - This is the project that will be packaged and deployed when using the `dotnet` language option when setting up the CDK stack.
 - **PamApiAnnotations** - A [Lambda Annotations](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.Annotations/README.md) project that includes a version of the serverless endpoints that use Lambda Annotations for .NET.
   - This is the project that will be packaged and deployed when using the `dotnetla` language option when setting up the CDK stack.
 - **PamServices** - A C# library project that includes shared classes and custom services and business logic.
-  - The services in this project are injected into the Api projects' dependency injection setup in the Startup.cs files.
+  - The services in this project are injected into the API projects' dependency injection setup in the Startup.cs files.
 - **PamServices.Test** - An XUnit test project with unit tests for the PamServices project classes.

 ### Local development